dcmi/dc-srap/docs/srap-profile.md

 > `dct:identifier`, `bibo:isbn`, `srap:url`, `bibo:isbn`, `bibo:issn`, `bibo:eissn`

 `dct:identifier` is a non-specific property for identifiers and may be used in the `SRAPResource` shape, the `Person` shape, the `Organization` shape or the `Grant` shape.
+Use full URIs as values of `dct:identifier` for those identifiers that have them, such as the DOI and the ORCID.

 The specific identifiers, and their shapes, are:

 |property|shape|notes|
 |----|----|----|